avigewirtz/avigewirtz.github.io-/gcc-build-process/the-four-stage-build-process.md

 **Note**

 * In current GCC implementations, the preprocessor (`cpp`) is integrated into the compiler (`cc1`).
 The underlying sequence of operations is the same, but technically the first two build steps are performed by a single program (`cc1`).
 * The build model we described assumes _static linking_, where all linking takes place before the file is executed.
-In practice, however, _dynamic linking_ might be used, where linking is performed at runtime.
+In practice, however, _dynamic linking_ might be used, where linking is performed in whole or in part at runtime.
 {% endhint %}

 #### Saving Intermediate Files

 By default, `gcc` does not retain the intermediate files generated during the build process.
-Thus, if we invoke `ls` after building `foo`, we won't see any of the `.i`, `.s`, or `.o` files in our directory:
+Thus, if we invoke `ls` after building `foo`, we won't see the `.i`, `.s`, or `.o` files in our directory:

 ```bash
 $ ls